crlimacastro/Canvas-Runner/README.md

 Now we are going to create our third and last JavaScript file.
 Create a `classes.js` file in `src`.
 Don't forget to import it to your page in `index.html`.
 Make sure it is after `utils.js` as our `classes.js` script will make use of it.
 Make sure it is before `main.js` as it will be used by it.

-This also marks the last change we will have to do to `index.html` so here it is one last time.
+This also marks the last change we will have to do to `index.html`, so here is the full file one last time.

 `index.html`
 ``` html